 If You’ve Experienced Pregnancy-Based Discrimination at Your Work, Give Us a Call

 Whether you were overlooked for a promotion or unjustifiably fired after your employer learned that you were pregnant, Orange County Employment Law is ready to help.
-We’re a boutique employment law firm based in Irvine that is dedicated to defending the rights of workers throughout California.
+We’re a boutique employment law firm based in Newport Beach that is dedicated to defending the rights of workers throughout California.
 One of the most common violations of employee rights is pregnancy discrimination.

 In order to hold your employer accountable for unlawful policies and practices, such as pregnancy discrimination, you need a lawyer that specializes in employment law.
 At Orange County Employment Law Firm, we have the knowledge and experience necessary to take on even the largest companies in California and get our clients the maximum compensation they are owed.
 With our small but dedicated team, you can expect to have easy access to your pregnancy discrimination attorney and receive a personalized experience that is largely unavailable through most large law firms.
 We operate on a contingency-fee basis, which means that there are no out-of-pocket costs to open your case, and no fees until we win your case–guaranteed!

 It’s Important to Know What Rights You Have as a Pregnant Employee in California

 Discrimination based on pregnancy, childbirth and related medical conditions is prohibited by law.
 Employers must grant pregnant employees unpaid disability leave of up to four months for the time they are disabled due to pregnancy, childbirth, or related medical conditions.
 Government Code §12945(b)(2).
 It is also unlawful to refuse to grant requests for temporary transfer or reasonable accommodation to pregnant employees.
 Government Code §12945(b).

 California Family Rights Act (CFRA), Family and Medical Leave Act (FMLA) & Pregnancy Disability Leave (PDL)